Rosacea Medication

 Class Summary

 Since the 1950s, oral antibiotics have been prescribed off label for treatment because microorganisms were thought to be the underlying cause of disease.
-In current practice, experts do not believe bacterial infection plays a part in the pathogenesis of rosacea; however, the observed clinical benefits of oral antibiotics have allowed this treatment option to remain in favor for both physicians and patients.
+In current practice, experts do not believe bacterial infection plays a part in the pathogenesis of rosacea; however, the antibiotics, particularly the tetracyclines, continue to be used for their anti-inflammatory properties.
 Since 2006, nonantibiotic dosing of doxycycline has become first-line treatment for many clinicians.
-In many cases, oral and topical antibiotics are used in combination; the oral treatment is eventually withdrawn and the topical treatment is used alone as maintenance therapy.[18]
+In many cases, oral and topical antibiotics are used in combination; the oral treatment may be eventually withdrawn and the topical treatment is used alone as maintenance therapy.
+However, in patients with ocular involvement, oral therapy needs to be maintained.

-In patients who require a systemic antibiotic, evidence suggests that the newer regimen of 40 mg of doxycycline is as effective as the older regimen of 100 mg of doxycycline[20] For many patients, this could represent a significant cost reduction.
+In patients who require a systemic antibiotic, evidence suggests that the newer regimen of 20-50 mg q12h of doxycycline is as effective as the older regimen of 100 mg of doxycycline.
+For many patients, this could represent a significant cost reduction.

 Oral metronidazole has been shown to be beneficial against papules and pustules of acne rosacea.